yoasif/yoasif.github.io/_posts/2019-02-05-how-can-i-set-a-manually-installed-browser-as-the-default-on-debian-ubuntu-mint.markdown

 >
 >Thanks.

+## My Comments

-This may be helpful for you: https://askubuntu.com/a/965417
+This may be helpful for you: <https://askubuntu.com/a/965417>

 Mirrored below: